- Faculty and Staff List

 First-year Courses

-Most first-year students at U of T Mississauga take courses in calculus.
-This could be either a year-long Y course (MAT133Y5) or two one-term H courses (MAT132H5 and MAT134H5) or (MAT135H5 and MAT136H5) or (MAT137H5 and MAT139H5) or (MAT157H5 and MAT159H5).
+Most first-year students at U of T Mississauga take courses in calculus and the following courses are offered at our campus: (MAT132H5 and MAT134H5), (MAT135H5 and MAT136H5), (MAT137H5 and MAT139H5), and (MAT157H5 and MAT159H5).

 MAT102H5 is a special course for beginning Mathematical Sciences students.
 It is intended to bridge the gap between high school mathematics, where mathematical proofs and logical arguments are often omitted, and university-level mathematics, where proofs are critical to a full understanding of the material.